recep-yildiz/Raspberry-Pi-RFID-Proximity-Scanner-RC522-/README.md

 ## Warnings
 * You may need to include 'pirc522' library in your root path (wherever it is).
 I included it to project.

+## How Can I connect RC522 to Raspberry Pi
+* Under pirc522/readme.md you can see the GPIO connections